-The Cardinal Facility located in Cardinal, Ontario is a combined-cycle facility fueled by natural gas with a net rated capacity of 156 MW of electrical power.
+The Cardinal Facility located in Cardinal, Ontario is a combined-cycle facility fueled by natural gas with a net rated capacity of 156 MW of electrical power (the "Cardinal Facility").
 The facility commenced commercial operation in November 1994 and consists of a 110 MW (gross) Siemens combustion turbine generator and a 50 MW (gross) Siemens steam turbine.